 Feedback is given to students as a marked comment on a designated page in the students' portfolios.
 In Year 11, students work on their coursework in preparation for their GCSE assessment, using the NEA format again.
-This work is marked on a section-by-section basis, with feedback being given to students in the following format as marked evidence on their NEA:
+This work is marked on a section-by-section basis, with feedback being given to students in the following format as marked evidence on their NEA.
+This is a separate document from their NEA and can be found on One Note.